 descriptors, expose methods for reading and streaming data that conforms to a Table Schema via the Tabular Data Resource abstraction.

-Some properties in the Frictionless Data specifications allow a URI that resolves to an object.
-This does not refer to the
+Some properties in the Frictionless Data specifications allow a path (a URL or a POSIX path) that resolves to an object.

 The most prominent example of this is the

 schema property on Tabular Data Resource descriptors.